datakurre/plone-operaton-playground/docs/playground/index.md

 ## Plone

-Obviously the playground also comes with [Plone](https://plone.org/).
-To run better at the Codespaces, the playground uses Plone Classic.
-The example site is available similarly Operaton after `make start` through Codespaces exposed ports feature.
+The playground also comes with [Plone](https://plone.org/).
+To run better in Codespaces, the playground uses Plone Classic.
+The example site is available similarly to Operaton after `make start` through the Codespaces exposed ports feature.

 ![Screenshot of Plone Classic](plone.png)

-The example site comes configured with [collective.webhook](https://github.com/collective/collective.webhook) to support interacting with Operaton proceses via [Operaton REST API](https://docs.operaton.org/docs/documentation/reference/rest/specification) (or [Camunda 7 CE REST API](https://docs.camunda.org/manual/7.18/reference/rest/)).
+The example site comes configured with [collective.webhook](https://github.com/collective/collective.webhook) to support interacting with Operaton processes via [Operaton REST API](https://docs.operaton.org/docs/documentation/reference/rest/specification) (or [Camunda 7 CE REST API](https://docs.camunda.org/manual/7.18/reference/rest/)).

 The playground username for Plone admin use is `admin` and the password is `admin`.